AI and Localization: How the Two Work Together

 Thus the usual “resource management” for the team is accomplished by the software itself.
 This cuts down additional costs.

-The machine tries to take care at its best of translation and quality insurance.
-Although due to its current limits, there’s always a last step that needs to be performed by humans.
+The machine tries to take care at its best of translation and quality assurance.
+Although due to its current limits, human review and refinement are still essential.

 AI is usually suitable for bigger projects.
 To accomplish the goals, a higher quantity of freelancers is normally employed.
 Nonetheless these workers don’t need training.
 They just need to know the inherent topic and be native speakers.